expo/expo/docs/pages/tutorial/layout.md

 Let's learn what the above code does:

-- The primary theme button uses **inline styles** to apply styles to override the styles defined in `styles`.
+- The primary theme button uses **inline styles**.
+This overrides the styles defined in the `StyleSheet.create()` with style object directly passed in the `style` prop.
+Inline styles use JavaScript.
 - The `<Pressable>` component in the primary theme uses a `backgroundColor` property of `#fff` to set the background color of the button.
 If we add this property to the `styles.button`, then the background color value will be set for both the primary theme and the unstyled one.
 - Using inline styles allows overriding the default styles for a specific value.